 One only needs to look at EMC's rash of recent acquisitions to gauge how important storage software will be in the coming years.
-And while the disk storage system market is only now showing
+And while the disk storage system market is only now showing signs of a rebound, International Data Corp.
+(IDC) says that sales of storage software are on the rise -- a trend that could lead to storage systems that offer more features than ever before.

 "The storage software market has exhibited healthy growth throughout the year, while the disk storage systems hardware market has only recently begun to show signs of a turnaround," said John McArthur, group vice president of IDC's storage research program.